openfaas/faas-netes/chart/kafka-connector/README.md

 - Install OpenFaaS

-  You must have a working OpenFaaS installation.
-You can find [instructions in the docs](https://docs.openfaas.com/deployment/kubernetes/#pick-helm-or-yaml-files-for-deployment-a-or-b), including instructions to also install OpenFaaS via Helm.
+  You must have a working OpenFaaS installed.

-- Install Kafka for dev/testing
+- Self-hosted Kafka with Helm

-  You can install [Apache Kafka](https://kafka.apache.org/) using the [development instructions](development.md) for testing purposes.
+  For development and testing, you can install [Apache Kafka](https://kafka.apache.org/) using Confluent's [chart](https://github.com/confluentinc/cp-helm-charts).
+Find out additional options here: [available here](https://github.com/helm/charts/tree/master/incubator/kafka#installing-the-chart)

-- Install Kafka for production use
+- Hosted Kafka

-  You may already have a working Kafka installation, but if not you can provision it using Confluent's [chart](https://github.com/confluentinc/cp-helm-charts).

-  Instructions for installing Apache Kafka via Helm are [available here](https://github.com/helm/charts/tree/master/incubator/kafka#installing-the-chart).
+  [Aiven](https://aiven.io/) and [Confluent Cloud](https://confluent.cloud/) have both been tested with the Kafka Connector.

+## Complete walk-through guide

+  You can continue with this guide, or start the [walk-through](development.md) for testing purposes.

 ## Install the Chart